The Best Anime Streaming Sites for 2023: Free & Paid

 lab

-Those minor issues aside, Animelab is a solid choice for people there who want to stay up-to-date on their favorite shows.
+Those minor issues aside, Animelab is a solid choice for people who want to stay up-to-date on their favorite shows.

 Animedao

-Animedao is an interesting website with a simple layout.
-The latest episodes are available on the main page.
-You can also browse by ongoing, added.
-It even has a dark mode, which is great for people who are on the computer a lot, or are sensitive to blue light.
-I personally switch my sites to dark mode as soon as possible if they have the option.
+It even has a dark mode, which is excellent for people who are on the computer a lot or are sensitive to blue light.
+I switch my sites to dark mode as soon as possible if they have the option.

 Best Anime Streaming Sites: Animedao

 One thing I love about this site is that it actually resizes based on your viewing platform.
-It works just as well on a phone as it does on a desktop.
-There is no fee for using the site.
+It works just as well on a phone as on a desktop.

 When you click on the specific anime you want to watch, it opens directly on the page.
 There are multiple streams available, so there is a potential for one of them to be down.
-The anime were in good quality and had subtitles directly on the feed rather than through closed captions.
+The anime was good quality and had subtitles directly on the feed rather than through closed captions.

 Anime Kisa

-Anime Kisa is a simple site where you can see some of the latest episodes for your favorite anime.
-On the front page, recently added shows include Kumo Desu Ga, Nani Ka?
-Back Arrow and Shaman King.
 Clicking into the menu, you can sort by anime, dubbed, movies, categories, schedule, random, and most popular.
 You can also select from subbed or dubbed anime.

 Best Anime Streaming Sites: Anime Kisa

-There seem to be thousands of titles if you click on “anime” to see all that the site currently hosts.
-Each title has an additional page that shows a summary.
-Individual episodes are listed under the title.
 Clicking on the episode you want takes you to the player.
-The video itself may have an ad (this isn’t controlled by the site), but clicking out of that is easy enough.
+The video may have an ad (this isn’t controlled by the site), but clicking out of that is easy enough.
 Then, the episode plays with a single click.

-There are no fees to use Anime Kisa, so this is a great place to watch anime for free, and with minimal ads.
+There are no fees to use Anime Kisa, so this is a great place to watch anime for free and with minimal ads.

 MyAnimeList